abpframework/abp/docs/en/Blog-Posts/2021-03-31 v4_3 Preview/POST.md

 abp new Acme.BookStore -u blazor-server
 ````

 If you write `blazor` as the UI type, it will create Blazor WebAssembly just as before.

-You can also select the Blazor Server on the [get started](https://abp.io/get-started) page.
+> You can also select the Blazor Server on the [get started](https://abp.io/get-started) page.

+Blazor Server applications are actually mixed applications; You can mix the server-side MVC / Razor Pages with the Blazor SPA.
+This brings an interesting opportunity: MVC / Razor Pages modules can work seamlessly in the Blazor Server applications.
+For example, CMS Kit module has no Blazor UI yet, but you can use its MVC UI inside your Blazor Server application.

+> Blazor Server UI has a `--tiered` option just [like](https://docs.abp.io/en/abp/latest/Startup-Templates/Application#tiered-structure) the MVC / Razor Pages UI.
+This can be used to separate HTTP API server from UI server (UI application doesn't directly connect to the database).

 ### Blazor UI Module Extensibility

 Module Entity Extensions and some other extensibility features was not supported by the Blazor UI.
 With this version, we've implemented that system for Blazor UI.

 For anyone wondering what is the module entity extensions, please check [the document](https://docs.abp.io/en/abp/4.3/Module-Entity-Extensions) or [this community video](https://community.abp.io/articles/overview-of-abp-framework-4.1-module-extensions-part-1-n04f7bhf).

+### Email Setting Management UI

+TODO

 ### Angular UI Resource Owner Password Flow